Bruce Jackson (scholar): Biography

 His photographs mainly focus on prison life.
 A photo collection from the Cummins Unit in Arkansas was exhibited at the Albright-Knox Art Gallery and at the Center for Documentary Studies at Duke University.
 Other recent exhibitions are Being There (Burchfield Penney Art Center, 2012), Portraits from a Prison (Arkansas Studies Institute, 2009), American Gulag (Lega di Cultura di Piadena and Circolo Gianni Bosio, Rome, 2007), Bridging Buffalo (Buffalo and Erie County Historical Society, 2006–2007), and Mirrors (Nina Freudenheim Gallery, 2004).

 His work has been funded by the National Endowment for the Arts, National Endowment for the Humanities, Fund for Investigative Journalism, Playboy Foundation, Levi Strauss Foundation, Polaroid Foundation, New York Council for the Humanities and the American Philosophical Society.

 He has spent his academic career at the University at Buffalo.
 He joined it as an assistant professor of English and comparative literature in 1967, was promoted to associate professor a year later and to full professor in 1971.
 He received the SUNY Distinguished Professor distinction in 1990 and was appointed Samuel P. Capen Professor of American Culture in 1997.
 In 2009, he was appointed James Agee Professor of American Culture.
-He is also an affiliate professor in the UB Department of Media Studies.
-Since 2015, he has served as co-director of University at Buffalo's Creative Arts Initiative.
+From 2015 to 2021, he was co-director of University at Buffalo's Creative Arts Initiative.

 From 1986 to 1990, Jackson was editor-in-chief of the Journal of American Folklore.